Madi-S/Lead-Generation/README.md

 # Lead-Generation

-The updated version of my outdated dirty clumsy and having shockingly high amount of stars repository on Python
+The updated version of my outdated dirty clumsy with a shockingly high amount of stars repository on Python

 # Installation